efidiles/efidiles.github.io/_posts/blog/2016-03-05-flexible-architecture-for-angular-services.md

 title: Flexible architecture for Angular services

-excerpt: "A robust architecture for Angular services which behave like singletons during the application's life cycle."
+excerpt: "A robust architecture for Angular services that behave like singletons during the application's life cycle."

 ---

 Moving logic to the services is always good practice and making the services easy to use and pass around is what makes the Angular development an enjoyable experience.

-The following article describes a robust architecture for Angular services which need to behave like singletons during the application's life cycle.
+The following article describes a robust architecture for Angular services that need to behave like singletons during the application's life cycle.
 An example of such service is the  'currently logged in user' service (`CurrentUser` from now long).

-In short the architecture can be described as: **a promise which gets decorated with the data after it's resolved**.
+In short, the architecture can be described as: **a promise which gets decorated with the data after it's resolved**.

 This architecture offers the following benefits:

 - trivial to use in resolve phases - just needs to be injected and returned from the resolve function
 - since it's a promise, it can be used as a then-able in controllers.
 With the exception of route's controller where it makes more sense and it's more elegant to inject it through the route's resolve phase
-- can be easily injected and used in other services the same way we use any other promise
+- can be easily injected and used in other services in the same way we work with any other promise (as .then-able)
 - templates can bind directly on the 'promised' properties.
 Even if the primitives are not yet available on the service until the promise is resolved (more about this below).